Why the Rule Changes Real Estate Workflows

 This also means adapting workflows across a wider range of real estate transactions, not just high-profile or complex deals.

-Because requirements may vary depending on deal structure, some firms may increasingly rely on legal advice to interpret how the rule applies in practice.
+Because requirements may vary depending on deal structure, some firms may increasingly rely on a real estate attorney to interpret how the FinCEN real estate reporting rule applies in practice.
 As the FinCEN real estate reporting rule becomes more familiar across the market, firms with stronger internal workflows may be better positioned to respond efficiently.

 The Burden of Proof in Beneficial Ownership Reporting

 Firms must identify the beneficial owners of the transferee entity, including those with substantial control.
-This includes verifying:
+The verification process requires several distinct data points.

-That review may also include examining records tied to the transferred residential real property, especially when ownership structures are layered or unclear.
+Audits may also include examining records tied to the transferred property, especially when ownership structures are layered or unclear.

 Regional Impact: Atlanta and Beyond